Nganga02/airbnb-clone-project/README.md

 ## Database Design
 ---

-+ Users: Both tenants and landlords
++ Users: Both guest and host
   Stores authentication credentials, profile information, and host/guest roles.
   **Relationships:**
   - One-to-Many with `Property` (a host can have many properties)